 If the PC being investigated is turned off, the encryption keys may be retrieved from the hibernation file.
 The encrypted volume must be mounted before the computer went to sleep.
 If the volume is dismounted before hibernation, the encryption keys may not be derived from the hibernation file.

-If the PC is turned on, a memory dump can be captured with any forensic tool if installing such a tool is permitted (e.g. the PC is unlocked and the currently logged-in account has administrative privileges).
+If the PC is turned on, a memory dump can be captured with a built-in memory imaging tool if installing such a tool is permitted (e.g. the PC is unlocked and the currently logged-in account has administrative privileges).
 The encrypted volume must be mounted at the time of acquisition.
-Good description of this technology (and a list of free and commercial memory acquisition tools) is available at http://www.forensicswiki.org/wiki/Tools:Memory_Imaging.

 Finally, if the PC being investigated is turned on but installing forensic tools is not possible (e.g. the PC is locked or logged-in account lacks administrative privileges), a DMA attack via a FireWire port can be performed in order to obtain a memory dump.
 This attack requires the use of a free third-party tool (such as Inception: http://www.breaknenter.org/projects/inception/), and offers near 100% results due to the implementation of the FireWire protocol that enables direct memory access.
 Both the target PC and the computer used for acquisition must have FireWire (IEEE 1394) ports.